What is GBS (Guillian Barre Syndrome)?

 - Clinical features

-- Progression of symptom over days up to 4wks.
+- Progression of symptoms over days up to 4 weeks.

 - Relative symmetry of symptom.